 Prompt Repeat Purchases with Easy to Measure Progress

-A VIP program is only truly effective if customers are motivated to spend more or spend more often to reach higher and higher tiers.
+A VIP program is only truly effective if customers are motivated to spend more or spend often to reach higher tiers.
 This is why increasing repeat sales is often cited as a program’s number one goal.
 The trick, of course, is getting customers to commit to making ongoing purchases with your store.

 This is where the consistency principle of gamification comes in.
 Since your program members will want to maintain their VIP status, they will be more willing to make purchases at your store than first-time visitors.
 However, don’t take this desire for granted!
 Goals are always more motivating if you can see and track your progress.
 That’s why many health and fitness apps visually track results like weight loss, run speed, or miles walked.